PistonDevelopers/glfw-rs/README.md

 ### Building glfw-rs

 1. Make sure you have the latest version of GLFW built and installed on your system.
 This can be cloned from the project's [Github repository](https://github.com/elmindreda/glfw).
+Note:
-Note: the version that is available from [glfw.org](http://www.glfw.org/) is _very_ out of date, and will not work with these bindings.
+  - The version that is available from [glfw.org](http://www.glfw.org/) is _very_ out of date, and will not work with these bindings.
+  - GLFW builds as a static library as default which doesn't work well with Rust, so you'll have to set the `BUILD_SHARED_LIBS` CMake option to true _before_ you build and install it.
 2. Make sure you have the latest version of Rust built and installed.
 As with GLFW, this can be clone from the [github repository](https://github.com/mozilla/rust).
 3. Clone this repository: `$ git clone https://github.com/bjz/glfw3-rs.git`, then `$ cd glfw-rs`.
 4. Run `$ make`.
 This will build the library to the `./lib` directory.